canada-ca/digital-playbook-guide-numerique/en/4-empower-staff-deliver-better-services.md

 **Digital Services Playbook (US):** To improve our chances of success when contracting out development work, we need to work with experienced budgeting and contracting officers.
 In cases where we use third parties to help build a service, a well-defined contract can facilitate good development practices like conducting a research and prototyping phase, refining product requirements as the service is built, evaluating open source alternatives, ensuring frequent delivery milestones, and allowing the flexibility to purchase cloud computing resources.

 [The TechFAR Handbook](https://techfarhub.cio.gov/handbook/) provides a detailed explanation of the flexibilities in the Federal Acquisition Regulation (FAR) that can help agencies implement this play.

+**Do - Digital Design Playbook (ISED):** It is essential that business processes be reviewed to identify opportunities to improve service delivery.
+A website is not a service; it is just one channel for accessing or delivering a service.
+Designing new or redesigning existing digital services should also facilitate service delivery best practices (e.g., open data and joined-up services).

 ### Checklist